 Plagiarismhunt charges by the scan, so there is no need to create an account.
 You can choose a tool to perform a single check of a single document for $15.
 If you want to use up to four plagiarism checkers to scan your document, the cost is $45, and the result that finds the most plagiarism will show up first.
 If you want to check a document for free, Plagiarismhunt will perform a scan using a random tool.
 Whichever of these options you choose, you can purchase a detailed report for an additional $6.

 Is There Anything You Can Do To Prevent Plagiarism of Your Website?

 It’s frustrating to think that you can only react to plagiarism after it happens rather than preventing it in the first place.
-There are a few steps you can take to prevent people from stealing your content, but some have unintended adverse effects.
+Aside from using the plagiarism tools above, there are a few steps you can take to prevent people from stealing your content, but some have unintended adverse effects.
 Right-click prevention scripts can stop someone from copying your web page writing manually, but it can also prevent sharing of your content by legitimate users.
 This could do your content marketing strategy more harm than good.

 If you use WordPress to host your business website, WordFence is a compatible endpoint firewall that prevents theft of your content by a type of malicious software called a scraper bot.
 This is a premium pay service but may be worth the investment, given the value of your content.

 Are You Vulnerable to Plagiarism When You Buy Articles?

 There are some disreputable content writers and writing services who sell you content plagiarized from an original source to publish on your website.
 The plagiarism tools listed here will help you identify such content so that you can remove it or check it before publishing it.
 Once you have determined that a writer or service sells plagiarized content, you can avoid purchasing from that provider in the future.